TylerLu/Developer-Finder/README.md

 ## What is Developer Finder?

-The Developer Finder application is a container based application using Web App for Containers from Azure App Service.
+The Developer Finder application is a container based application that uses Azure Web Apps for Containers in Azure App Services.
 It demonstrates how to make a web application with multiple technologies and containers.

 *There are additional steps you must perform before clicking the Deploy button.
 Please refer to the [Developer Finder Documentation](https://tylerlu.github.io/Developer-Finder/setup/2001/01/01/choose-a-name.html). for more details.*